fgeck/homelab-k3s/README.md

 - [x] [Spoolman](https://github.com/Donkie/Spoolman)
 - [x] [ICloud Photo Downloader](https://github.com/boredazfcuk/docker-icloudpd) as a CronJob -- **Still untested**
 - [x] [Obsidian](https://github.com/vrtmrz/obsidian-livesync)
+- [x] Backups are done via CronJobs and can be found in a dedicated [building-block](https://github.com/fgeck/homelab-k3s/blob/main/clusters/building-blocks/backup).
+All PVCs are backed up to Proxmox Backup Server using a single CronJob.
+Postgresql Databases are backed up to Proxmox Backup Server as well but the CronJob dumps the database first to a temp. directory and uploads this directory to PBS.

 Renovate is taking care of updating the deployed releases.